RP Photonics logo

 Transmitter

-A typical transmitter is based on a single-mode laser diode (often a VCSEL), which may either be directly modulated via its drive current (→ DML = directly modulated laser), or with an external optical modulator (e.g. an electroabsorption or Mach-Zehnder modulator).
+A typical transmitter is based on a single-mode laser diode (normally a VCSEL or a DFB laser), which may either be directly modulated via its drive current (DML = directly modulated laser), or with an external optical modulator (e.g. an electroabsorption or Mach–Zehnder modulator).
 Direct modulation is the simpler option, and can work at data rates of 10 Gbit/s or even higher.
 However, the varying carrier density in the laser diode then leads to a varying instantaneous frequency and thus to signal distortions in the form of a chirp.
 Particularly for long transmission distances, this makes the signal more sensitive to the influence of chromatic dispersion.
 Therefore, external modulation is usually preferred for the combination of high data rates (e.g. 10 or 40 Gbit/s) with long transmission distances (many kilometers).
 The laser can then operate in continuous-wave mode, and signal distortions are minimized.

 For high data rates, the transmitter needs to meet a number of requirements.
-In particular, the pulse duration needs to be some fraction (e.g. 1/5) of the time slot for one bit.
-It is also important to achieve a high extinction ratio (low pedestal pulses), a low timing jitter, low intensity noise, and a precisely controlled pulse repetition rate.
+In particular, it is important to achieve a high extinction ratio (low pedestal pulses), a low timing jitter, low intensity noise, and a precisely controlled clock rate.
 Of course, a data transmitter should operate stably and reliably with minimum operator intervention.

 In simple cases, a light-emitting diode (LED) is used in the transmitter, but due to the poor spatial coherence this requires the use of multimode fibers.
-The transmission distance is then restricted due to intermodal dispersion; longer distances require single-mode fibers.
+The transmission rate or distance is then restricted due to intermodal dispersion; for a longer bandwidth–distance product, single-mode fibers are required.
+For short distances, several hundred Mbit/s are possible.

 Transmission Fiber